 UV radiation from the sun or tanning beds is the main cause of mutations in the DNA of skin cells which leads to skin cancers.
 Cumulative UV exposure over time may result in nonmelanoma cancers, while episodes of severe sunburns before the age of 18 can result in melanoma later in life.
-Family history of skin cancer and immunosuppressant drugs increase risk of developing skin cancers.
-Other, less likely causes, may be repeated x-ray exposure, scars from burns or occupational exposure to chemicals (arsenic).
+A family history of skin cancer and immunosuppressant drugs increase the risk of developing skin cancers.
+Other, less likely causes, maybe repeated x-ray exposure, scars from burns, or occupational exposure to chemicals (arsenic).

-Patient will be free from skin cancers, patient is educated on prevention of skin cancers, patient will be free from complications or metastasis
+The patient will be free from skin cancers, the patient is educated on prevention of skin cancers, the patient will be free from complications or metastasis

 Skin cancer – Melanoma, Basal Cell Carcinoma, Squamous Cell Carcinoma Nursing Care Plan

-- Shiny pink, red or pearly bumps on skin
+- Shiny pink, red or pearly bumps on the skin

 - Skin growths with raised borders that are crusty in the center

-- White, yellow or waxy area with irregular borders (may resemble a scar)
+- The white, yellow or waxy area with irregular borders (may resemble a scar)